HomeDev GuideAPI Reference

 b.
 Enter Location.

 c.
-Enter Solution name
+Enter Solution name.

 d.
-Select your Framework (this example uses .Net Framework 4.7.2).
+Select your Framework.
+This example uses .Net Framework 4.7.2.

 e.
 Click Create.

-4. In the Template dialog box:
+4. Complete the Template dialog box:

 a.
 Select Alloy (MVC or Web Forms).